Practice guide library

 When to use Modern, Southern, or Old Fashion examples.

-Use SpeakTune to listen, record, compare your pitch contour, and retry with one clear focus.
+Listen, record, see your pitch contour, and try again with one clear focus.